curtmorgan3/quest-bound-docs/docs/characters.md

 3. Browse or search for specific attributes
 4. Edit values directly if needed

+## Archetypes

+Characters can have one or more [archetypes](./archetypes.md).
+At creation, you choose an archetype (or use the default).
+During play, you can add or remove archetypes from the **Archetypes panel** in the sidebar—the same area where you access inventory.
+Archetypes can alter attributes, add items, and run scripts when added or removed.

 ## Character Inventory

 Every character has an inventory for storing items, actions, and attributes.